 Memory

-You might still wonder what sets Clatri apart from ChatGPT and whether ChatGPT counts as an agent.
-Well, ChatGPT is, in fact, an agent.
+You may wonder what makes Clatri different from ChatGPT, and whether ChatGPT is also an agent.
+ChatGPT is.
 Claude.ai is too.
-Same with Gemini App.
+The Gemini App as well.
 But GPT is not an agent, Claude is not an agent, and Gemini is not an agent.

-All of them remember things about you -- preferences, past conversations, context.
+All of them remember things about you: preferences, past conversations, context.
 But the way they remember has concrete limits that determine what they can and can't do with your information.
 Clatri remembers differently, and that difference changes what's possible.

 Three ways of knowing you